Rest home neglect: Woman dies after being left with maggots in wounds

 The woman had been sent to the rest home after a hospital stay, because she needed long-term, hospital-level care.
 Her complex health needs meant she was likely to develop wounds, and had existing ulcers when put under the rest home's care.
 Once there, she developed new wounds that weren't properly cared for.

-The woman's daughter complained to the HDC, which has recommended Care Alliance Limited provide her with a written apology, and that the rest home's current owners show evidence of how things have improved at the 52-bed facility.
+Her daughter complained to the HDC, which has recommended Care Alliance Limited provide her with a written apology, and that the rest home's current owners show evidence of how things have improved at the 52-bed facility.

-Rest home notes record "an excessive number of flies in the building" during the woman's stay, and maggots had been recorded in her wounds on two separate occasions.
+Rest home notes from the time of the woman's care record "an excessive number of flies in the building", and maggots had been recorded in her wounds on two separate occasions.

-The rest home told the HDC that the notes and recollections of health workers who had attended her - including nurses, GPs and an external wound care specialist - didn't show any deterioration of wounds before she was taken to hospital.
+The facility told the HDC that the notes and recollections of health workers who had attended her - including nurses, GPs and an external wound care specialist - didn't show any deterioration of wounds before she was taken to hospital.

 "The rest home stated that Ms A's ulcers were present when she was first admitted to the rest home, and fluctuated in severity during her time there, but had been stable for months," Wall noted in her HDC report.